John Gow

 John Gow (c.
-1698–11 June 1725) was a notorious pirate whose short career was immortalised by Charles Johnson in the 1725 work The History and Lives of All the Most Notorious Pirates and Their Crews.
+1698–11 June 1725) was a pirate whose short career was immortalised by Charles Johnson in the 1725 work The History and Lives of All the Most Notorious Pirates and Their Crews.
 Little is known of his life, except from an account by Daniel Defoe, which is often considered unreliable, the report on his execution, and an account by Mr. Alan Fea, descendant of his captor, published in 1912, almost two centuries after his death.

 Early life

 Gow was probably born in Wick, Caithness, to William Gow, a merchant, and Margaret Calder.
 He was raised in Stromness, Orkney, where he went to school and learned to sail a ship.